solita/solita.github.com/readme.md

 ## Previewing posts

 You need Ruby and Jekyll if you want to preview your posts locally on the blog.
-If you're fine with just previewing the Markdown, you can use a Markdown preview script, like [this one for Sublime Text](https://github.com/revolunet/sublimetext-markdown-preview).
+If you're fine with just previewing the Markdown, you can use a Markdown preview script, like [this one for Sublime Text](https://github.com/revolunet/sublimetext-markdown-preview) or [this one for VS Code](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles).
+You can also choose to preview post in GitHub.

 ### Option A, Running solita-blag dockerized extravaganza